 Your new company will work with your existing company to make sure you're billed for any outstanding money that you owe.
 They will then get in touch with details of when your contract starts.

 Energy companies work together to make switching as quick as possible.
 The process normally takes around 3 weeks from start to finish.

 When you switch tariff, your energy company will transfer you across to the new one.
 There will be no interruption in your supply.

-Will anyone need to come to my house, and will my pipes or meters get changed?
+Will anyone need to come to my house to complete the switch?

-No, it's not necessary for energy companies to change pipes or meters.
+No, it's not necessary for energy companies to visit your home to complete the switch.
 If you have any concerns, please contact your energy company.

 Will my energy supply get cut off when I switch energy company?

 Don't worry, energy companies use the same wires and pipes, therefore your energy supply will not be interrupted.
 If you are receiving a new meter as part of the switch, your new energy provider will contact you to arrange a suitable date for the installer to visit and explain the interruption ensuring it is managed safely.

 What if I'm in debt to my existing energy supplier?

 Customers who use a prepayment meter can switch supplier, and transfer their debt, even if they owe as much as £500 per fuel.
 The process is known as the Debt Assignment Protocol.
 For more information see our Debt Assignment Protocol - Frequently Asked Questions factsheet (PDF 35KB).